section-engineering-education/engineering-education/articles/internationalization-in-django/index.md

 1. The base folder of the Django project itself
 2. The base folder of one of the Django apps, in our case, "simple."

-To direct Django, we add a `LANGUAGE_PATHS,` a list similar to **TEMPLATES.DIR** that gives several locations to search.
+To direct Django, we add`LANGUAGE_PATHS,` a list similar to **TEMPLATES.DIR** that gives several locations to search.

 In ***settings.py***: